metauni/metauni.github.io/index.md

   <a target="_blank" href="/about">About</a>
 </p>

+See our page on [open source tools](https://metauni.org/posts/open/open).
 The second metauni course [Shadows of Computation](https://metauni.org/soc/) (SOC) is **now running** and will cover introductory category theory and the relation to computer science.
 We recently ran a course on algebraic geometry called [MAG](https://www.metauni.org/mag).
 There will be a **[Festival](https://metauni.org/festival/2023/)** on the 12th of January 2023!
 You can "redeem" keys for boards on the [metauniService](http://metauniservice.com:8080/) page.

 ## Schedule